-1. Restrictions on the Operations of Registered Charities under the Income Tax Act (Canada)
+a) Restrictions under the Income Tax Act (Canada)

-Subsection 91(3) of The Constitution Act, 186721 empowers the federal government to establish the federal tax system.
+Subsection 91(3) of The Constitution Act, 186719 empowers the federal government to establish the federal tax system.
 The ITA sets out the regulatory regime for charities, under which charities are required to be registered with the Minister of National Revenue.
 There are two main benefits of being registered as a registered charity.
-All income earned by registered charities are exempt from income tax under Part I of the ITA,22 other than taxes under section 188 under the ITA23 or
+All income earned by registered charities are exempt from income tax under Part I of the ITA, 20 other than taxes under section 188 under the ITA or penalty taxes under section 188.1 under the ITA.22 In addition, registered charities can issue donation tax receipts to their donors, providing individual donors with tax credits23 and corporate donors with tax deductions to reduce their income.24